 Just as winsome are the views of picturesque Greenwich Park and the Royal Observatory, and once you’ve hopped off the rink, Greenwich Market beckons for an afternoon of present-hunting.
+Or, you could even go and check out the Cutty Sark, which also makes up the UNESCO site for a true maritime winter wander.
 Meanwhile, warming winter food and drink – including the all-important hot chocolate – will be on offer from a series of rinkside stalls.

-The Queen’s House ice rink will run sessions from 10am-9pm on peak days, and 11am-9pm on off-peak days, giving you plenty of time to soak up the festive atmosphere.
-Tickets are £15 for adults and £8.50 for little ‘uns, and they strongly encourage advance booking to reserve your spot on the ice – you can find tickets here.
+The Queen’s House ice rink will run sessions from 11am (10am from December 22 onwards), with the final rink run commencing at 8pm, giving you plenty of time to soak up the festive atmosphere.
+Tickets are £17-19 for adults (depending on peak/off-peak times) and £10-12 for little ‘uns, and they strongly encourage advance booking to reserve your spot on the ice – you can find tickets here.
 Before you know it, you’ll be gliding around in front of this beautiful house, buoyed by that rising tide of Christmas cheer.
 Happy skating, everyone!

 Also published on Medium.